 How the Program Works

-- The property owner or the City become aware of sidewalk defects through routine inspections or citizen complaint.
+- The City becomes aware of sidewalk defects through routine inspections or citizen complaints.

 - If a property owner chooses to participate in the program, the City calculates the cost of the repair work and the property owner pays the City directly.

 - The City schedules the repair work with the contractor and manages the project to completion.

 In some cases, property owner’s insurance may cover the cost of repairing the sidewalk, curb or gutter.
 Property owners should contact their provider to determine if repairs are covered and to confirm the deductible amount, as sidewalk repairs may be less costly than the deductible.

 To estimate the cost of repairing or replacing a sidewalk through the Sidewalk Repair Program, please see the brochure (PDF).